tl-its-umich-edu/myla-depersonalizer/README.md

 - You can specify TABLES to only test specific tables
 - UPDATE_DATABASE to actually update the database
 - DISABLE_FOREIGN_KEYS to disable keys which may be necessary to perform some updates

+Then the main file to run (with python) is mylasqlanon.py`